MARRAKECH ~ THE CITY OF 50 SHADES OF RED

 The surrounding area of Marrakech

-We didn’t take the opportunity to the discover the surrounding area of Marrakech, like the Atlas Mountains, the dessert, etc … Because we did not want to rush ourselves and wanted to focus our visit on the city itself.
-But looking back I think it’s a missed opportunity!
-We had enough time to explore everything on our list and to add a day excursion to one of the following surrounding areas, so please consider:
+In 2020 we didn’t take the opportunity to discover the surrounding area of Marrakech, like the Atlas Mountains, the desert, etc … Because we did not want to rush ourselves and wanted to focus our visit on the city itself.
+But looking back, I thought it’s was a missed opportunity!
+So in 2026 we stayed for 2 nights in the Ourika Valley.

-• Ourika Valley, at 60km, less than an hour from the city, in the Atlas Mountains, a valley with lush greens and salt mines.
+• Ourika Valley, at 60km, an hour and 15 minutes from the city, in the Atlas Mountains, a valley with lush greenery, terracota hills and salt mines.
 Home to Siti Fatma, a bustling village with riverside restaurants and spectacular views.
 It has become increasingly popular over the last few years with tourists, keen for some respite from the sweltering summer heat of Morocco.
 When you book a guided tour, mostly you will see the traditional Berber homes and you will have some time at the waterfalls.
+We stayed 2 nights in the best Kasbah of this area, “Bab Ourika”, a real oasis in a rather poor and polluted area.
+It’s located next to the National Park, where you can go trekking on foot, you can also book a camel ride, wellness treatments etc… If you got even more money to spent, you can also chose for Kasbah Tamadot located in Asni.
+Kasbah Bab Ourika is owned by a British investor, he lives here with his dogs, he aims to give the locals and mainly the divorced wives, the opportunity to have a steady income.
+Enjoy the beautiful garden, patios and outdoor pool area and of course, the stunning views of the surrounding hills and mountains. https://www.kasbahbabourika.com/

 patrick-ogilvie-lP3COOnx-Oc-unsplash.jpg